Our sequential program of Outdoor Education experiences is for students from Year 4 to Year 9.

 - Year 5 students sleep in a tent for one night and experience the joy of campfire stories and the challenges of prussiking and orienteering

-- Middle School students plant trees, canoe, mountain bike and veer down the flying fox
+- Middle Years students plant trees, canoe, mountain bike and veer down the flying fox

 - Students in Years 8 and 9 abseil down a rock face and negotiate the high ropes.

-Students are well supported in dealing with the challenges by our skilled outdoor staff and members of the Pastoral Team, while the oft repeated mantra comes from their encouraging peers – ‘You can do it!’
+Our skilled outdoor staff and members of the Pastoral Team support studentsin dealing with the challenges, while the oft-repeated mantra comes from their encouraging peers – “you can do it!”

-Strong emphasis is also placed on community living, co-operative learning, goal setting and environmental stewardship.
+We place strong emphasis on community living, cooperative learning, goal setting and environmental stewardship.

 Duke of Edinburgh’s International Award

-This program is entirely voluntary and each Participant is free to choose their own program of activities and to progress according to personal needs, aptitude and availability of resources.
+The Award program is entirely voluntary and each participant is free to choose their own program of activities and to progress according to personal needs, aptitude and availability of resources.

-Within the Award there are 3 levels: Bronze, Silver and Gold.
+Within the Award there are three levels: Bronze, Silver and Gold.